 CHF Short-Term Fellowships

 Short-term fellowships are available to researchers whose work requires use of the collections housed at CHF.
 Stipends are $3,000 per month.
 No additional research or travel allowances are available.

-The Chemical Heritage Foundation (CHF) and the Society for the History of Alchemy and Chemistry (SHAC) are pleased to invite applications for the 2013-2014 Rumford Scholarship.
-This annual award will enable the Rumford Scholar to travel to Europe in order to undertake original research in the history of chemistry or alchemy in libraries/archives/museum collections using their particular resources.
+The Rumford Scholarship, awarded jointly by the Chemical Heritage Foundation (CHF) and the Society for the History of Alchemy and Chemistry (SHAC), enables the chosen scholar to travel to Europe in order to undertake original research in the history of chemistry or alchemy in libraries/archives/museum collections using their particular resources.
 The award may be held in any European country.
-The value of the award is £2300.
-Applications are due April 7, 2013.
+The value of the award is £2300..

 Société de Chimie Industrielle (American Section) Fellowship

 The Société Fellowship is a special short-term fellowship for individuals whose work benefits public understanding of the heritage of the chemical industries.
 Applications are encouraged for multimedia projects, popular book and magazine publications, and Web-based projects.
 Applicants must specify how the outcome of their proposed projects will reach a broad audience.
 Only one Société Fellowship is available per year.

 Société Fellows are in residence at CHF for three months during a given academic year or during the following summer.
 The stipend for the 3 months is $10,000 paid in biweekly installments.
 No additional funds are available for research or travel.
 There may be an opportunity for the Société Fellow to present work at a regular Société meeting in New York City.

 This fellowship is supported by an annual gift from the Société de Chimie Industrielle (American Section).